warrenbraggs/FaceRecognitionProject/README.md

 ## Face Recognition

 Simple  Login App based on Email & Face Recognition.
-This app let you create an account and than verifiy your account with photo......
+This app let you create an account and than verifiy your account with photo...... da completare

 ## Partecipanti
  - Braggs Federico Warren